andrewzm/bicon/README.md

 References
 -----

-Cressie, N., \& Zammit-Mangion, A. (2015).
+Cressie, N., \& Zammit-Mangion, A. (2017).
 Multivariate spatial covariance models: A conditional approach.
-Submitted.
+Biometrika, in press.